max-weller/chrome_remote_shell/README.md

     sudo python setup.py install

+# Useful links

+* If you want to run chrome unattended, you need command line flags.
+The full list is available here: http://peter.sh/experiments/chromium-command-line-switches/
+* The list of all API commands and events is here: https://chromedevtools.github.io/debugger-protocol-viewer/tot/

 #CHANGELOG
+*2016 Dec 8.* Added helper routines to Close tabs, to send arbitrary commands.
+Included example for network profiling.

+*2016 Dec 7.* Pulled together useful stuff from unmerged pull requests and forks on Github

 *2014 Sept 15.* Updated to work with modern Chrome Remote Debugging protocol

 *2014 Sept 15.* Package maintaince transitioned to Fred Clift